-Training courses can be time-consuming to create and manage and learning outcomes are more valuable with built-in tracking and reporting.
-That’s why the LMS market exists: to make it as easy as possible for you to streamline and personalize online learning programs, as well as deliver your training material to every learner and enhance the learning experience.
+Training courses can be time-consuming to create and manage, and outcomes of learning programs are more valuable with built-in tracking and reporting.
+That’s why the modern LMS market exists: to make it as easy as possible for you to streamline and personalize online learning programs, as well as deliver your training material to every learner and enhance the learning experience.

-Whether you need simple training content management, or want to dive into learning content creation yourself, there is a LMS out there for you.
+Whether you need simple training content management or you want to dive into learning content creation yourself, there is an LMS platform out there for you.

 The LMS vendors listed here are some of the best.
-I made this to help you choose the right tool for you—not all of these are a good fit for everyone, so I have identified what they’re best suited for.
+I made this LMS vendor directory to help you choose the right tool.
+Not all of these are a good fit for everyone, so I have identified what each LMS platform is best suited for.

 What Is A Learning Management System?

 Learning management systems (LMS) are derived from the eLearning trend popular in online grade school and post-secondary courses as well as in other training and certificate programs.
 LMS programs are designed to handle the administration, documentation, tracking, reporting, automation, and delivery of educational and professional learning material.

 LMS examples include tools for building educational courses, sharing and distributing courses, tracking user progress in courses, and providing feedback on popular topics and learning gaps for longtime users.

 What Are The Benefits Of A Learning Management System?

 A cloud-based learning management system is fully online, meaning that courses can be completed remotely, which is great for modern technological work environments.
 Additionally, cloud-based LMS offers each student complex analytics and reporting that in-person learning can’t provide.
 You can track course completion, engagement, knowledge retention, knowledge gaps, and more.
 This makes the professional online learning experience more personal and adaptive.